laro/Cilia/README.md

     - a bit like
         - Java and Kotlin,
         - Objective-C and Swift.
+- A transpiler or Cilia precompiler seems to be the simplest approach
+ (like Herb Sutter is doing it with Cpp2).
-- Uses the same compiler backend as C++ (clang comes to mind)
+    - Or use the AST/backend of a C++ compiler (clang comes to mind)
-  with an own / a new compiler frontend.
+      with an own / a new parser/frontend.
-    - Or a precompiler, like Cpp2, if that is significantly easier to do.
 - So _no_ garbage collection,
   instead in Cilia you use, as in C++:
     - automatic/stack variables,